Come to 32nd Annual Black Scholars Reception! Sunday, June 3, 2018 Manhattanville College

 Welcome to the web site of the Black Scholars Community Partnership of Westchester Initiative.

-For the last thirty years the Black Scholars Community Partnership Initiative has worked to offset the negative images so often associated with African-American youth by honoring them and their academic achievements.
+For the last thirty-two years the Black Scholars Community Partnership Initiative has worked to offset the negative images so often associated with African-American youth by honoring them and their academic achievements.

 We are a coalition of 21 Westchester County based African-American organizations dedicated to promoting, supporting, and rewarding excellence among African-American students.